Quick Summary

 A project report is an essential tool for project management, as it allows managers to track progress and ensure that objectives are being met.

 Project reports are significant for a variety of reasons.
 A project report provides guidance for your project, allowing you to retain consistency as it moves across people and teams.
-Your project report will also be a useful document to refer to if things go difficult, allowing you to keep on course.
+Your project report will also be a useful document to refer to if things become difficult, allowing you to keep on course.

 Even before your project begins, a project report may help you manage your budget, workload, and potential hazards.
 It can also provide stakeholders with insight into the project’s intricacies, allowing them to manage expectations from the beginning.